digital-work-lab/literature-review-seminar/slides/02-steps.md

 Shortcomings:

-- Keyword searches: rely on exact matches
+- Keyword searches rely on exact matches *
 - Need to be familiar with the vocabulary (check keywords or taxonomies like [MeSH](https://meshb.nlm.nih.gov/?_gl=1*1v2wumx*_ga*MTAzMDkzMDY3OC4xNjg1OTY3ODEy*_ga_7147EPK006*MTY5ODMwNDkxNi4xMC4xLjE2OTgzMDQ5MjIuMC4wLjA.*_ga_P1FPTH9PL4*MTY5ODMwNDkxNi4xMC4xLjE2OTgzMDQ5MjIuMC4wLjA.) etc.)
 - Assumption of controlled scientific vocabulary although disciplines like Information Systems have abandoned corresponding efforts decades ago (Weber 2003)
+- Some literature reviews report the intended coverage (e.g., comprehensive), but none report to which degree it was accomplished (using evidence and metrics)

+> \* This is why the health sciences strictly enforce the use of descriptive titles and standard terminology in primary studies.

 ---